Shear and bulk viscosities of the gluon plasma across the transition temperature from lattice QCD

 In contrast, lattice spacing effects for $c_2$ are very small: the ratios of $c^2_2$ between different lattice spacings deviate by less than 0.8\% across all $\tauf/r_0^2$ values.
 This is evident from the significantly smaller $y$-axis scale in the bottom right panel of Fig.~\ref{fig:c1c2} compared to the bottom left panel.
 Since 0.8\% is much smaller than the statistical errors of the bare $\langle EE\rangle$ correlators, we neglect the flow-time constraint stemming from $c_2$.

 We next perform the $\tauf \rightarrow 0$ extrapolation.
-Inspired by small-flow-time expansions of operators built from flowed gauge fields~\cite{Luscher:2011bx}, shear correlators exhibit corrections that are polynomial in $\tauf$ as $\tauf \rightarrow 0$.
+Inspired by small flow-time expansions of operators built from flowed gauge fields~\cite{Luscher:2011bx}, shear correlators exhibit corrections that are polynomial in $\tauf$ as $\tauf \rightarrow 0$.
 Accordingly, for each $\tau T$ we perform the $\tauf\rightarrow0$ extrapolation using

 For the bulk channel, we use a different extrapolation form.
 This is because the bulk correlators are essentially the correlation of two flowed trace anomaly operators $\theta$, whose flow-time dependence in three-loop perturbation theory is given by~\cite{Suzuki:2021tlr}